asadovka/cyb_web2/browser-concept/README.md

 5. Knowledge - a link to knowledge database of cyber.Search projects

 **Proposals:**

 - Place a hint to use Metamask for getting the full functionality (when page requires metamask - make the icon active/ otherwise - non active).
 - Plugs for developing functionality
-- Transition
+- Place transition to roadmap where users can donate for developing options

 ## 2. Search Results Page

 **Purpose:** provide easy and quick functionality for working with blockchain search.

-**Design & UI  features:** strictly logical UI, adaptive preferenses of filtration.
+**Design & UI  features:** strictly logical UI, adaptive preferenses of filtration and sorting.

 #### Objects of search.

 There are 2 types of search provided by browser:
-1. Global search (searching in whole ecosystem of Cybernode)
+1. Global search (searching in whole ecosystem of indexed objects)
-2. Local search (searching the data in certain pages)
+2. Context search (searching the data in certain pages)

 There are 3 types of objects that can be foung via global search:

-1. Transaction
+1. Blockchains
-2. Contract
+2. Transactions
-3. Block
+3. Contracts
+4. Blocks
+5. Tokens
+6. ICO
+7. Chaingear register
+8. Label
+9. Exchange

 The search pannel in general should include next functions:
 1. Global and local search (GitHub style)